razkaplan/gtm-toolkit/README.md

 > Transform your marketing workflow with Git-based campaigns, optional AI-powered content optimization, and automated SEO compliance.

 ## 🌟 Why GTM Toolkit?

+### What’s New in 0.5.2
+- **Target audience briefs**: `gtm-toolkit init` now captures personas, jobs-to-be-done, and messaging resonance, saving everything to `reports/target-audience.md` so your audits stay aligned with the humans you serve.
+- **Report scaffolding**: `gtm-toolkit generate --all` auto-creates placeholders for competitors/keywords/target audience, keeping strategy docs in sync across repos.
+- **Generative SEO insights**: When Generative Optimization is enabled, the toolkit exports AI Overview (AEO) keyword CSVs from Google Search Console, surfacing geo/AEO search terms that AI assistants are crawling.

 Marketing teams and developers have been working in silos for too long.
 GTM Toolkit brings **marketing automation into the developer workflow** with: